nameit83/nameit83.github.io/README.txt

 The API for the Map is having problems on Firefox based browsers so it is recommended to use a chromium or chrome based browser for best results.

+You can also access the website through https://nameit83.github.io

 Data Sources:
 https://corona.lmao.ninja/v2/countries